-Around 1250, the area was cleared and the existing constructions were demolished, so that a proper seat for the Captain of the People could be built, and Piazza del Popolo was born between 1281 and 1284.
+Around 1250, the area was cleared and the existing constructions were demolished, so that a proper seat for the Captain of the People could be built.

-Among the main rooms, there is the Sala dei Quattrocento, the hall that in 1596 was sold to the Faculty of Law, Theology and Logic, whose lessons were held, twice a day, until 1651.
+Among the main halls of the palace, there is the Hall of the Four Hundreds (Sala dei Quattrocento), which in 1596 was sold to the Faculty of Law, Theology and Logic, whose lessons were held here, twice a day, until 1651.

-From 1651, the palace hosted the Monte di Pietà, a non-profit financial institution of late-medieval origins, born in Italy in the second half of the 15th century on the initiative of some Franciscan friars.
-The upper rooms were used as a theater starting from 1578.
+Starting with 1651, the palace housed Monte di Pietà, a non-profit financial institution of late-medieval origins, born in Italy in the second half of the 15th century on the initiative of some Franciscan friars.
+The upper rooms were used as a theater from 1578.

-Palazzo del Popolo has a porticoed loggia surmounted by a wide hall with elegant three-mullioned windows opening on its walls and solemn merlongs on the top, of a convolute ghibellinian style.
+Palazzo del Popolo has a porticoed loggia surmounted by a wide hall with elegant three-mullioned windows opening on its walls, and solemn merlons on top, of a convolute Ghibelline style.

-The building terminates with a bizarre tower at one end, embellished by an imposing and evocative entrance staircase at the other end.
+The structure has a bizarre tower on one side, and is embellished by an imposing and evocative entrance staircase on the other side.

 HOW TO GET THERE

-The closest bus station is Vicolo Corsica, about 200 meters away, on the bus route CC.
-If you would like to find the palace on foot, use the map below.
+The closest bus stop is located in Vicolo Corsica, about 200 meters away, on the bus route CC.